mustaqeem-m/Netflix-GPT/README.md

 - when a action like signIn , SignUp or SignOut this onAuthStateChange is called this is provided by fireBase
 - so when we dispatch a action we dont need to use the `dispatch()` method here and there in our code wherever the signIn\SignUp logic occurs
 - It eliminates the need of using that in multiple places , we can use our dispatch() action method in one place ,
-- it ll trigger the dispatch() when the user signIn/signOut/signUp , just like a event Listenerk
+- it ll trigger the dispatch() when the user signIn/signOut/signUp , just like a event Listener.
+- it returns a unsubbscribe function used to unsubscribe this method when the corresponding component unmounts - good practise!

 Note: <const dispatch = UseDispatch()> always use this at top of the component when using dispatch();

+# useLocation()

+- `useLocation` Hook — React Router DOM

+- What It Does:
+  - Gives access to the current location object.

+  - Used to read data like pathname, search params, state, and hash.

+  - Get current route info

+  - Conditionally render content based on location

+  - Access route state (e.g., redirect history)

+  - Highlight active navigation tabs

+eg. - location.pathName === '/browse`